FSSE 2019 OVERVIEW PDF

 - Meet with those responsible for faculty development and undergraduate improvement initiatives to begin sharing results and discussing ways in which FSSE data can be used to enhance teaching and learning.
 Use the worksheets in the FSSE Data User’s Guide to help focus these discussions (see the Tools & Services tab on the FSSE website).

-- Consult Using FSSE Data and Using NSSE Data (found online or in the User Resources section of the Institutional Report 2018 binder) for examples of how other institutions use FSSE and NSSE in professional development and assessment initiatives.
+- Consult Using FSSE Data and Using NSSE Data (found online or in the User Resources section of the Institutional Report 2019 binder) for examples of how other institutions use FSSE and NSSE in professional development and assessment initiatives..

-- Contact the FSSE team (email@example.com) or the NSSE Institute for Effective Educational Practice (nsse.indiana.edu/institute) for additional ideas about making the best use of FSSE and NSSE results.
+- Contact the FSSE team (email@example.com) NSSE Institute for Effective Educational Practice (nsse.indiana.edu/links/institute) for additional ideas about making the best use of FSSE and NSSE results.